izaakm/fundamentals-hpc/docs/slurm.md

 ```

 <!--BOX ============================================================-->
 <div style="border: 1px solid black; margin: 20px; padding: 20px;">

+You can stop or *cancel* a job in your queue with the `scancel` command:

 ```bash
 scancel <jobid>
 ```

 </div>
 <!--END BOX ========================================================-->